JuriKovtun/TFPT_test_task/README.md

 Extract data from PDF.
 You need to get the data from **Section A** in each PDF.
 Then compare the value "**Name of this Investment**" with the column "**Investment Title**", and the value "**Unique Investment Identifier (UII)**" with the column "**UII**"

-Up for the challenge?
-Share your organization on Robocloud with sergii@futureproof.technology once you are done!

-Please also send an email to sergii@futureproof.technology with your Workspace name and direct link so we can associate your submission.

 ## Learning materials

 - [Python basics](https://robocorp.com/docs/languages-and-frameworks/python)